ariflaksito/ariflaksito.github.io/index.md

 - Website: ariflaksito.net-->

 ## 📅  Latest News
+- **May 2026**, Paper accepted at ICTIR 2026, to be held in Melbourne, Australia.
 - **Feb 2026**, Our work on FinCausal 2026 Shared Task on Detection of Causal Statement within Financial Document has achieved the best score on English and Spanish tasks, outperforming 19 other teams.
 - **Jul 2025**, Our work has been presented at the Workshop on Explainability in Information Retrieval, SIGIR 2025, Padua, Italy.
 - **Sep 2024**, Alhamdulillah..
 I have passed the Confirmation Review and have officially become a PhD Candidate at the School of Computer Science at the University of Sheffield.